Codoc-os/django-opensearch-dsl/docs/management.md

 * `index` Index the documents, already indexed documents will be reindexed if you do not use the `--missing` option.
 * `delete` Documents will be deleted from the index.
 * `update` Update already indexed documents.
+* `migrate` Index the documents into a new Index version while letting the active version available, then activate the new Index version.

 ***Choosing indices***